Overview

 FAQs

-The summer school is open to undergraduate and graduate students.
+The summer school is available to undergraduate and graduate students.
 We prefer students who at the time of the school will be in their last year of undergraduate studies or in their first year of graduate studies.

 YES!
 Students of the Vatican Observatory Summer School come from all over the world.
 For the 2016 VOSS, our 23 students represented 19 different countries.